-The Duke Global Health Innovation Center’s (GHIC) mission is to study and support the scaling and adaptation of innovations, and related policy reforms, to address critical health challenges worldwide.
-The Center links global health, health policy, and health innovation efforts across Duke University.
+The Duke Global Health Innovation Center’s mission is to study and support the scaling and adaptation of innovations and related policy reforms to address critical health challenges worldwide.
+GHIC links global health, health policy, and health innovation efforts across Duke University.

-- Establish a home to support research/analysis, education/training, capacity building, and advocacy to curate and scale health and healthcare innovations globally.
+- supports research, analysis, education, training, capacity building, and advocacy to curate and scale health and healthcare innovations globally

-- Harness and integrate resources/capabilities across global health, healthcare innovation, and health policy to develop and strengthen multi-disciplinary approaches to support adaptation of innovations across systems/countries.
+- discovers and integrates resources across global health, innovation, policy making and reform to develop and strengthen multi-disciplinary approaches that support adaptation of innovations across health systems and countries

-- Identify and support implementation of policy, regulatory, and financing reforms to support scaling and adaptation of health innovations.
+- identifies and facilitates implementation of policy, regulatory, and financing reform to enable scaling and adaptation of health innovations